patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/about-modal/about-modal.md

 8. **Trademark and copyright information:** Optionally include legal text.
 Suggested format for copyright -  Copyright (c) 2018 Company

 ## Usage
-Use the about modal to provide information about the product including the product name, logo, version numbers, and any appropriate legal text.
+Use an about modal to provide information about a product including the product name, logo, version numbers, and any appropriate legal text.

 **Accessing the about modal**

-Provide access to the about modal using a help icon in the application masthead.
+Provide access to an about modal using a help icon in the application masthead.
 Clicking the help icon will launch a dropdown menu.
 The help menu should always include an option labeled "About" that launches the about modal.

 <img src="./img/about-dropdown.png" alt="About modal dropdown" />